 Immune system cells have been at the top of the list for mesothelioma prognostic indicators for some time.
-Just last month, an article in the British Journal of Cancer found a close association between certain type of neutrophils and lymphocytes and mesothelioma survival
+Just last month, an article in the British Journal of Cancer found a close association between certain types of neutrophils and lymphocytes and mesothelioma survival.

 Understanding the key immunological drivers behind malignant mesothelioma is vital to immunotherapy, one of the most promising new approaches to treating mesothelioma.

 As many as 2500 Americans are diagnosed with either pleural or peritoneal mesothelioma every year.
 There is currently no cure and few effective treatment options.